WinQuota home

 cscript get-quota-limits-in-csv.vbs > report.csv

-you'll get an file ready to import in Excel CSV format.
+you'll get a complete file, to import into Excel CSV format.

-Q: Sometimes I can see the data acquired more than 100%.
+Q: Sometimes I can see the data acquired for more than 100%.
 Why?

-A: There is indication how much data were requested by last rejected file operation.
-For example, you have rest of limit 100K, but trying to copy 10M file at this limit with an intellectual program like FAR manager.
+A: There is an indication of how much data were requested by the latest rejected file operation.
+For example, you have 100K of limited space remained, and try to copy 10M file to this limit with an intellectual program like FAR manager.
 The initial request contains 10M, and it is indicated as limit overburn.
-But physically no data can be written over than 100K, so you may be confused looking operations in progress.
-As user will counteract with the copying program, file will be deleted and limits will be actual.
+But physically no data can be written over that 100K, so you may be confused by looking at operation beeing in progress.
+As soon as the operation will be rejected and the file will be deleted, all limits will be restored and displayed as they were originally set.

-Q: But why you did not rejected request with 10M file, if you have 100K free space?
+Q: But why didn't you reject this 10M file writing request, if we have 100K of free space?

-A: Working with multi-user and multi-process environment we cannot lock disk space until actual writes will be achieved; for example your program works with logs, and it consumes many time.
+A: When working with multi-user and multi-process environment we cannot lock disk space until actual writing takes place.
+For example your program works with logs, and it consumes much time.
 While this program works, other programs can free additional disk space.
-So we indicate request size only as current write operation blocked.
+That is why we count requested disk space only when file operation is complete.

-Q: Do I need any specific way to bacup quota limits?
+Q: Do I need to backup quota limits in any specific way?

-A: All WinQuota limits are being collected together with folders; and you don't need to make separate backup copies for quota limits.
-Every backup program which recognizes named streams, like standard NTBackup or even xcopy, will backup your limits too.
+A: All WinQuota limits are being backuped together with folders, so you don't need to make separate backup copies for quota limits.
+Every backup program, which recognizes named streams, such as standard NTBackup or even xcopy, will backup your limits too.

-Q: I've created a notification script and it works well when I start it manually; but it fails as I specify it to WinQuota.
-What I did wrong?
+Q: I've created a notification script and it works well when I start it manually; but it fails when I specify it to WinQuota.
+What did I do wrong?

-A: In practice, you are starting script with more privileges than WinQuota uses.
-So you can do the following to add more privileges:
+A: In general, you start script with more privileges than WinQuota uses.
+Follow additional steps to add more privileges:

 • - Add required rights to IUSR_WQUOTA user